 Keep Their Doctors' Appointments

 Risks of falling aren't limited to things underfoot.
-Health, medications, and activity level are also factors that can either contribute to or reduce your loved one's risk of a fall.
+Health, medications, and activity levels are also factors that can either contribute to or reduce your loved one's risk of a fall.
 That's why it's important they have regular health checkups where your loved one can talk to their doctor about the risks of falling.
 Make sure they're on a regular checkup schedule with their general physician and make appointments to meet with specialists to check their eyesight and hearing, as well.

 With discipline, care, and good habits, you can reduce the risk of a devastating fall in older adults.
 The safer your loved one is, the more independence they feel, and the greater quality of life they'll have for years to come.